vincentfusco/tt06_555/README.md

 # An Open-Source 555 Timer in Skywater 130nm #

 ## About ##
- This project emulates the functionality of the classic 555 Timer IC.
+This project is a custom analog chip design done entirely using open-source tools and taped out through TinyTapeout.
+The circuit emulates the functionality of the classic 555 Timer IC.

 ## Why ##